CLASS-SZ/class_sz/README.rst

     $ export LD_LIBRARY_PATH

 Note that these prescriptions are system dependent: you may not need them if your path and environment variables are such that gsl and its libraries are well linked.
-If you are tired having to execute these lines each time you run codes in a fresh terminal, just paste them in your bash profile file (the one that ends with .sh).
+If you are tired of having to execute these lines each time you run codes in a fresh terminal, just paste them in your bash profile file (the one that ends with .sh).

 FFTLog library
 ------------------------------